-Metric Definition Calculation methodology Asset Damage Risk The degree to which an direct damage from phy wildfires, floods, extrem sical hazards, such as It is measured as the ratio of expected loss to asset's replacement cost, and is calculated by our appointed third-party data provider, Morningstar Sustainalytics.
+Metric Definition Calculation methodology Asset Damage Risk The degree to which and direct damage from phy wildfires, floods, extrem sical hazards, such as It is measured as the ratio of expected loss to asset's replacement cost, and is calculated by our appointed third-party data provider, Morningstar Sustainalytics.
 We apply a weighted average to the holdings data to aggregate the output to the portfolio level.
 Fossil fuel exposure The exposure of the assets to thermal coal extraction and generation, oil & gas generation and production, and oil sands.
-An aggregation of the companies that have a greater than 0% revenue exposure to thermal coal extraction and generation, oil & generation and production, and oil sands.
-Carbon intense sectors intense based on GHG emissions in their value chain.
-We have followed the Institutional Investors Group on Climate Change's Net Zero Investment Framework 2.0 definition of high impact material sectors.
+An aggregation of the companies that have a greater than 0% revenue exposure to thermal coal extraction and generation, oil & g generation and production, and oil sands.
+Carbon Intense ns in their value chain.
+It material sectors are zero and are those linked sts of Climate Action In Pathway Initiative, plus culture, forestry, and We have followed the Institutional Investors Group on Climate Change's Net Zero Investment Framework 2.0 definition of high impact material sectors.
 Agriculture, forestry, and fishing Airlines Aluminium Automobiles Banking Cement Chemicals Consumer goods services Coal and diversified mining Electric utilities Food producers Industrials Oil and gas (plus distribution) Paper Real estate Shipping Steel Transportation